 Quick Answer

-The feng shui colors to avoid are usually the ones that make the room feel harsher, louder, darker, or colder than it needs to.
+The feng shui colors to avoid are the ones that make the room feel harsher, louder, darker, or colder than it needs to.
 Harsh white, cold gray, aggressive red, and too much black are the most common troublemakers, but the real test is still how the room feels once the color takes over.

 A color is rarely bad in a vacuum.
 It becomes a problem when it makes the room harder to relax in, harder to connect in, or harder to soften with the furniture and light you actually have.

 That is why the better question is not which colors are forbidden.
 It is which colors are easiest to overdo.
-In real homes, the hardest colors usually push the room toward glare, flatness, visual heaviness, or constant stimulation.
+In real homes, the hardest colors push the room toward glare, flatness, visual heaviness, or constant stimulation.

-The Colors That Usually Cause the Most Trouble
+The Colors That Cause the Most Trouble

 Use these colors more carefully